rkalis/truffle-plugin-verify/README.md

 ## Limitations & Roadmap
 This plugin is in a very early version, so there is still functionality missing.
 Below is a non-exhaustive list of features that are currently missing from the plugin, that will be added in a later release.

-* The plugin only works with single file contracts (i.e. no import flattening)
+* The plugin only works with single file contracts - flattening must be done beforehand
 * The plugin has no external library support
 * The plugin has no constructor arguments support
 * The plugin has no graceful error handling, so be sure to follow the usage exactly